 My research interests primarily lie in algorithm design and analysis, focusing on parallel algorithms, scheduling, and memory-efficient or large-data algorithms.
 I am also interested in classic (sequential) algorithms and data structures.
 For more details, please view my CV.

-I am not currently looking to take on any new students.
+I am currently on sabbatical at University of Sydney.
+I am thus not looking to take on any new students.

 Before starting at Georgetown in 2011, I was a Computing Innovation Postdoctoral Fellow at Carnegie Mellon University, working with Guy Blelloch.
 I received my Ph.D. from the Massachusetts Institute of Technology, where Charles Leiserson acted as my advisor.
 I received my A.B. from Dartmouth College.